mpi2/impc-data-api-workshop/impc_api_helper/README.md

 ```

 ##### Large query - Download
-When using the `download=True` option, no DataFrame will be returned, instead a file with the requested information will be saved to the path specified in `path_to_download`.
+When using the `download=True` option, no DataFrame will be returned, instead a file with the requested information will be saved as `filename`.
+The format is selected based on the `wt` parameter.

 ```
 batch_solr_request(